jacknpoe/todos_juros/README.md

 Two languages ​​are considered different when any part of the code has to be changed to be compiled or interpreted in both.

 The solutions are divided between recursive (Common Lisp, Elixir, Erlang, Haskell, Prolog and Scheme) and iterative (all other languages).

+The list is organized alphabetically by language name: https://jacknpoeexplicaprogramacao.wordpress.com/2024/03/02/10-resolucoes-de-equacao-transcendente/

 The license is GNU (https://www.gnu.org/licenses/gpl-3.0.html).